 Low carb and keto on a budget

 Eating more protein and/or more calories from fat keeps you satiated for longer which means you can go longer between meals.
-Not having to snack constantly to keep hunger at bay is a saving tip all on its own.
+Not having to snack constantly to keep hunger at bay is the best money-saving tip, all on its own!

-- Use fresh vegetables when they are in season, buy frozen the rest of the year (low-carb vegetables guide).
+- Buy seasonal.
+Use fresh vegetables when they are in season, buy frozen the rest of the year.

 - Look for deals.
 Stock up on items that you can freeze as well as non-perishable items.